apache/arrow/docs/source/format/CDeviceDataInterface.rst

 Like the :ref:`C stream interface <c-stream-interface>`, the C Device data interface also specifies a higher-level structure for easing communication of streaming data within a single process.
-Defining an ``ArrowDeviceArrayStream`` structure.

 Semantics
 =========